 Coast Fire Vs. Barista Fire

-As I said, some people use the terms coast fire and barista fire interchangeably.
-I don’t consider them to be the same thing.
-In my opinion, Barista Fire is a step closer to true financial independence.
-With Coast Fire, you have to continue to work your high-paying or stressful job in order to pay your living expenses.
-With barista fire, you can work an easy, stress-free job, or reduce your hours, or something like that.
-I may be the only person ever to make that distinction, but that’s how I see it.
+Barista FIRE is a step closer to true financial independence.
+With Coast FIRE, you have to continue to work your high-paying or stressful job to pay your living expenses, but with Barista FIRE, you can work an easy, stress-free job or reduce your hours.

-Coast Fire works due to the magic of compound interest.
-That means the money that you have invested now will make you even more money as it grows.
-This is illustrated very nicely with a graph from Wikipedia.
+Coast FIRE works due to the magic of compound interest.
+The money you have invested now will make you even more as it grows.

 How Is Coast Fire Calculated?

-In order to calculate Coast Fire, you need to figure out how much money you will need in retirement.
-Consider how much life costs, inflation, and any fun that you might want to have in your golden years.
+To calculate yours, first, you must determine how much money you will need in retirement.
+Consider your annual expenses, inflation, and any fun you might want in your golden years.
+Account for housing, transportation, taxes, medical bills, and travel or hobby expenses.

 Inflation